viercc/monad-ideals/README.md

 ## Ideal Monads

 Ideal monads[^1] are certain kind of monads.
-Informally, an ideal monad `M` is a `Monad` which can be written as a disjoint union of "pure" value and "impure" value, and its `join` operation on "impure" values never produces "pure" values.
+Informally, an ideal monad `M` is a `Monad` which can be written as a disjoint union of "pure" values and "impure" values, and its `join` operation on "impure" values never produces "pure" values.

 [^1]: N. Ghani and T. Uustalu, [“Coproducts of ideal monads,”](http://www.numdam.org/article/ITA_2004__38_4_321_0.pdf) Theoret.
 Inform. and Appl., vol. 38, pp. 321–342, 2004.